Treating Adhesive Capsulitis/Frozen Shoulder/Locked Shoulder

 One theory involves the metabolism of glucose and its affect on collagen.
 First of all, collagen is one of the main building blocks of soft tissue such as ligaments and tendons.
 The ligaments stabilize the joint by holding the bones in place while tendons connect the muscles to the bone, allowing for proper muscle function and also greater stability of the joint.

 As we know, diabetics are unable to properly metabolize glucose.
-A simple sugar that provides fuel for all cells in the body, glucose is critical for numerous metabolic functions.
+A simple sugar that provides fuel for all tissue in the body, glucose is critical for numerous metabolic functions.

 In diabetics, it has been shown that glucose will attach itself to collagen tissue, in particular within the shoulder.
 While not fully understood why the shoulder is targeted, it does happen and the abnormal build-up of glucose on the collagen causes the shoulder to stiffen.